 For 2023, IRS regulations allow you to make an annual contribution of $7,000.
 If you’re age 50 or older, there is a “catch-up contribution” of $1,000 per year, in which case your total contribution will be $8,000 per year.

 There’s a secondary contribution limit that doesn’t apply to most taxpayers.
 However, it could affect high-income taxpayers who are covered by an employer plan.

 The maximum contribution to all retirement plans in 2024 is $69,000 ($76,500 including catch-up contributions).

 That includes contributions to an employer-sponsored 401(k), 403(b), 457 plan, or the federal government TSP plan.
 It also includes contributions made to self-employment plans, such as a Solo 401(k), or a SEP or SIMPLE IRA.

-The combination of your contributions – including employer matching contributions – to any of these plans, including an IRA, cannot exceed these thresholds.
+The combination of your contributions – including employer matching contributions – to any of these plans, including an IRA, can’t exceed these thresholds.

 Both a Roth IRA and a traditional IRA enable your funds to accumulate investment income on a tax-deferred basis.

 This is a powerful investment advantage since it enables you to invest without regard for tax consequences.
 It means you get the full benefit of investment earnings and the extra compounding they provide.